“You can always count on the dead to dish out more hurt.”

 Not that it would matter with that delivery: evidently, the bishop learned his interpersonal skills from his sire.

-GM: Caroline’s sire broods from his seat, which she only now observes, a throne-like thing of congealed blackness.
+GM: Caroline’s sire broods from his seat, which she only now observes, a throne-like thing of congealed shadows and blackness.
 Yet even it is not so black as the rage burning from his eyes as he stares at what’s left of Cingolai.
 The lictor’s remains smoke and writhe and shrivel into ash, but he does not look away.
 Hate pours from him in nigh-tangible waves.

 Caroline: She tries to remain silent, but the weight of the moment builds, and finally the question escapes her lips.